Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 Verson 2 (5/9/21)
 * Rewrite for console interface
 * Optimized protocol to minimize time, excess storage (Unfortunately, it requires some focus by the user to utilize correctly)

+## Bugs
+Sometimes the backup destination interface seems to not appear in task bar and fails to show up.
+If this is the case, try closing the script and starting over.